 Also, the motor only starts when bending is required and automatically shuts off when not in use.

-This will reduce energy consumption and bending costs.
+This reduces energy consumption and bending costs.

 However, an electric press brake is more suitable for dealing with smaller tonnages.